 Lauri Solsberg has participated in research programs specifically aimed at developing mechanical countermeasures for oil in ice.
-This work has taken him to the Canadian and Norwegian Arctic.
+This work has taken him to the Canadian, US, and Norwegian Arctic.
 Lauri has also participated in the review of in-situ burning techniques.
 Laboratory and field trials have been attended and various equipment manufacturers visited world-wide.

 Lauri has also investigated the application of technologies in a wide range of climates (cold, hot, and temperate) for spills both on land and into water.